-This section may be required for inclusion with the planning application, or else the information is to be provided as a condition of permit.
-Check with your Council for advice on which applies.

-Note: All applications must be accompanied by details of the proposed stormwater management system, including drainage works and retention, detention and discharges of stormwater to the drainage system.
+For combined rainwater and recycled water infrastructure, it is advised to consult with the relevant water corporation or local council for design and treatment requirements of the rainwater system.
+D: Funct tional design consideration informati tion may be required for inclusion with the planning application, or else the on is to be provided as a condition of permit.
+Check with your Council for a which applies. manager applications must be accompanied by details of the proposed stormwater ment system, including drainage works and retention, detention and es of stormwater to the drainage system.

-uetent ion and discharges of stormwater to the drainage system.
 D1: Plan from Checklist item B (Site layout plan, catchment areas and IWM treatment systems) or amended plan required by permit.
 D2: Sectional view of each WSUD treatment showing indicative levels.
 D3: Size of treatment elements, e.g. tank volume, raingarden width and length, extended detention depth, etc. D4: Details of pipe connections between the rainwater tank, recycled water and third pipe network and end uses, e.g. toilet/s, laundry, hot/cold water and irrigation, as applicable.
 D5: Relative Levels (RL's) for each WSUD treatment including surface level, extended detention depth, filter layers and depth, under drain system, and connection to the legal point of discharge (LPOD).
 D6: Plant species and planting densities to be used in any vegetated treatment systems, in accordance with best practice requirements.
 I.e. Melbourne Water recommends 6 - 10 plants / sqm in a raingarden.
 D7: For vegetated treatment systems, management of the interface between the WSUD treatment and immediately surrounding areas, e.g. car parking spaces, walkways, lawns, so that the WSUD elements and public safety are protected.
-E: Gre Rating een Star Response: applications should achieve a 5 Star Green Star E1: Certified 5 Star Green Star Design Rating as rated through the Green Star Design and As Built Tool v1.3.
-E2: Conditional rating to be documented in detailed design and achieved within 12 months of building occupation.
-E3: Provide evidence for all rated initiatives including plans, modelling, and strategy.
-E4: Maximise points achieved against the following categories: 2.
+E: Greer Star Response: applications should achieve a 5 Star Green Star Rating. : Certified 5 Star Green Star Design Rating as rated through the Green ar Design and As Built Tool v1.3. : Conditional rating to be documented in detailed design and achieved thin 12 months of building occupation. : Provide evidence for all rated initiatives including plans, modelling, and ategy. ☐ E4 : Maximise points achieved against the following categories: 2.
 Commissioning and Tuning 3.
-Adaptation and Resilience

-5. Commitment to Performance
+Adaptation and Resilience 5.
+Commitment to Performance

-6. Metering and Monitoring

-18. Potable Water

-25. Heat Island Effect

-26. Stormwater

-30. Innovation

-E5: Third party verification of the design.

-Note: Project teams must review the Green Star Potable Water Calculator Guide prior to utilising the Potable Water Calculator to ensure that the design response reflects the assumptions set out in the Tool's calculation methodology.

-F: Green Factor Response: applications should achieve a minimum Green Factor Score of 0.55.

-F1: Define approach to site greening including green elements and site areas contributing to the score.
+6. Metering and Monitoring 18.
+Potable Water 25.
+Heat Island Effect 26.
+Stormwater 30.
+Innovation ☐ E5 : Third party verification of the design. prior to u oject teams must review the Green Star Potable Water Calculator Guide tilising the Potable Water Calculator to ensure that the design response he assumptions set out in the Tool's calculation methodology.
+F: Green Score of Factor Response: applications should achieve a minimum Green Factor 0.55 F1: Define approach to site greening including green elements and site areas contributing to the score.
 F2: Score Green elements in the Green Factor Scorecard and provide as part of the SMP.
 F3: Engage a Landscape Architect and Irrigation Consultant if appropriate to finalise the design.

-G: Construction:

-G1: Development of a Site Management Plan that outlines construction measures to protect the stormwater system during construction.
+G: Cons truction: G1 : Development of a Site Management Plan that outlines construction measures to protect the stormwater system during construction.
 G2: Site management measures shown on a plan.

-I: Asset Maintenance:

-H1: Development of an Inspection and Maintenance Checklist for all IWM assets.
+I: Asset Maintenance: H1: Development of an Inspection and Maintenance Checklist for all IWM assets.
 H2: Clearly labelled drawings identifying items that need to be maintained.